 Among the niche of minimalist German clothing brands, the Berlin-based designer Hien Le's men's and women's garb stands out for its focus on discreet garments and subtle detailing.
 Each collection sticks to a distinct palette; whether it's electric blues or soft nude tones, Hien Le keeps things tonal - letting cut and fabrication do the talking.
 As well as a full arsenal of ready-to-wear gear, the label has also branched out into their own unique fragrance; "delicate but explosive," in their own words.

-One of Berlin's younger talents, Frisur produce quintessentially European men's and women's collections - that means minimal detailing, spartan colorways and an emphasis on cut, fabrication and utility.
+One of Berlin's younger talents, Frisur produces quintessentially European men's and women's collections - that means minimal detailing, spartan colorways, and an emphasis on cut, fabrication, and utility.
 The brand's full lineup of ready-to-wear garments are executed either tonally or with careful color-blocking; combining "Scandinavian simplicity with German functionality" as the label puts it.

 If you're looking for athletic brands that will withstand fall and spring showers, g-lab is your label.
 The weatherwear brand combines contemporary fashion aesthetics with true performance, ensuring you stay dry while looking the part.
 Utilizing multilayer fabrics with a water column of up to 10.000mm, g-lab’s garments will protect you from even the most inclement weather.